Alex Schwazer: Doping cases

 Schwazer was excluded from the 2012 Summer Olympics in London after an "adverse result" from a doping test.
 Schwazer said "My career is finished...
 I wanted to be stronger for this Olympics, I made a mistake".
 He announced his decision to quit athletics and described the result as the "biggest blow of my life".
-He was subsequently given a three-and-a-half year competition ban by the Italian National Olympic Committee in April 2013.
+He was subsequently given a three-and-a-half-year competition ban by the Italian National Olympic Committee in April 2013.
 Schwazer's girlfriend at the time of the offence, figure skater Carolina Kostner, later admitted to prosecutors in Bolzano that she had lied to inspectors from the World Anti-Doping Agency shortly before the 2012 Games when they visited her home looking for Schwazer, claiming that he was not there so he could avoid being tested.
 She also told the prosecutors that Schwazer slept in an altitude chamber, which is not banned by WADA but is illegal in Italy.

-In May 2016, a negative doping control sample from January was re-analysed and found positive.
+In May 2016, a negative doping control sample from January was flagged as anomalous by the Athlete Biological Passport and upon further inspection was found positive for a microdose of testosterone.
 Schwazer was informed about the positive in June, a few weeks before the Olympic Games.
 He appealed the case to the Court of Arbitration for Sport.
 On 11 August 2016 the court dismissed his appeal and imposed an 8-year period of ineligibility on him, until 7 July 2024.

 On 12 June 2019 FIDAL cancelled all results achieved by the athlete starting 18 March 2012, thus also cancelling his Italian record of 1:17:30 made in Lugano on 18 March 2012.

 Italian newspaper La Repubblica, however, produced a documentary with evidence, including police phone tapping, which cast serious doubt on the treatment of Schwazer and strongly suggests that the 2016 doping control sample was tampered with.
-The documentary suggests that the real target was Schwazer's trainer since 2015, Sandro Donati, former trainer of the Italian sprint team, whistle-blower and a long term critic both of doping and corruption in sport, who had uncovered Italian state sponsored cheating in the 1980s.
+The documentary suggests that the real target was Schwazer's trainer since 2015, Sandro Donati, former trainer of the Italian sprint team, whistle-blower and a long term critic both of doping and corruption in sport, who had uncovered Italian state-sponsored cheating in the 1980s.
+In 2020 La Repubblica published a long-form article on this affair, outlining the dubious aspects of this doping offence that could be a plot.

+In 2016 an Italian criminal investigation against Schwazer was also opened in the court of Bolzano.
 On 17 March 2020 the doping ban was confirmed by the federal tribunal of Lausanne after a rejected appeal by Schwazer.
-As of October 2020 a case was ongoing at the Court of Bolzano.

-La Repubblica published a longform article on this affair, outlining the dubious aspects of this doping offence that could be a plot.

-The criminal file for 2016 doping charges against Schwazer was filed by an Italian court on 18 February 2021, accusing WADA for samples tampering.
+On 18 February 2021, the Italian criminal case against Schwazer was closed.
+Schwazer was acquitted of all charges per non aver commeso il reato ("for not committing the offence") and the court accused WADA and the IAAF of samples tampering.
 However, his eight-year ban remains in place, because the WADA rejected all accusations and the Lausanne federal court finally refused to suspend the ongoing disqualification.

 Schwazer hence wasn't eligible to take part in Tokyo 2020 Olympic (postponed in 2021 due to COVID-19 pandemic).